Ravens fans scramble to snag tickets for playoff game many didn't foresee for up-and-down team

 When the crowd exploded with cheers, the 39-year-old Baltimore man with three Ravens tattoos opened his eyes, which quickly filled with tears when he saw a replay of the interception that won the game 26-24, secured the AFC North title and gave the Ravens their first playoff appearance since 2014.

-“The woman next to me asked, ‘Are you crying?’”
-Crampton said Monday.
+“The woman next to me asked, ‘Are you crying?’ ” Crampton said Monday.
 “I said, ‘You just don’t know.
 This is so emotional.
-We’ve been waiting for this for four years.’”
+We’ve been waiting for this for four years.””

-His next thought was: “I got to get me some playoff tickets.”
+His next thought was “I got to get me some playoff tickets.”

-He was not alone.
-And that’s good news for the Ravens, whose request for fans to pack the stadium against the Browns was answered by a sellout crowd of 70,925 that erupted in a rapturous celebration in the stands and on the streets after the game.
+That’s good news for the Ravens, whose request for fans to pack the stadium against the Browns was answered by a sellout crowd of 70,925 that erupted in a rapturous celebration in the stands and on the streets after the game.

 “It was like winning the Super Bowl,” Crampton said.

-The Ravens’ request was an unusual move for a team that has long enjoyed a rabid fan base.
+The Ravens’ request was an unusual move for a team that has long enjoyed a dedicated fan base.
 But in a frustrating, up-and-down season, thousands of seats have gone unused.
 Fans and commentators doubted a playoff run after quarterback Joe Flacco fell to injury in November.
-But rookie quarterback sensation Lamar Jackson and a resurgent defense turned the season around and interest from fans has surged.
+But rookie quarterback sensation Lamar Jackson and a resurgent defense turned the season around, and interest from fans has surged.

-The Ravens sold out of the batch of playoff tickets they put on sale last week when it became clear that beating the Browns could lead to a home game.
+The Ravens sold out the batch of playoff tickets they put on sale last week when it became clear that beating the Browns could lead to a home game.
 After the victory Sunday over Cleveland, the team began selling tickets again to its home wild-card playoff game this Sunday against the Los Angeles Chargers.

 Interest continues to mount in the secondary market for tickets.
 The average asking price for tickets to Sunday’s game against the Chargers is $489, with the cheapest tickets selling for $122, said Ralph Garcia, a spokesman for ticket aggregator TicketIQ.
 The average price has increased 15 percent since Christmas and is up from $150 at the beginning of the season.
 The Ravens’ website lists face values of between $81 for seats in the upper end zone sections to $435 for the best club level seats.

-“People are scrambling for playoff tickets,” said Baker Koppelman, a Ravens spokesman.
+“People are scrambling for playoff tickets,” said Baker Koppelman, senior vice president for Ravens ticket sales and operations.
 “There are a few thousand seats available.”

-The team worried that the sellout of tickets offered last week could have confused fans that no more playoff seats were available, Koppelman said.
+The team worried that the sellout of tickets offered last week could have confused fans that no more playoff seats were left, Koppelman said.
 But once the New Year’s holiday ends, he expects fans to get a clear picture that tickets are still available.

 “We expect we’ll be sold out by Wednesday,” he said.
 “We expect demand for this game to be so high that people will buy what we have and we’ll see a similar scene to what we saw on Sunday.”